Johnstown, Pennsylvania

 Johnstown is the largest city in Cambria County, Pennsylvania, United States.
 The population was 18,411 as of the 2020 census.
-Located 57 mi east of Pittsburgh, it is the principal city of the Johnstown metropolitan area, which includes Cambria County.
+Located 57 mi east of Pittsburgh, it is the principal city of the Johnstown metropolitan area, which had 133,472 residents in 2020.
 It is also part of the Johnstown–Somerset combined statistical area, which includes both Cambria and Somerset Counties.
+Once a bustling industrial center, like many cities in the Rust Belt Johnstown was severely affected by the loss of jobs due to globalization and the movement of American manufacturing to overseas markets.

 History

 Johnstown was settled in 1770.
 The city has experienced three major floods in its history.
 The Johnstown Flood of May 31, 1889, occurred after the South Fork Dam collapsed 14.1 mi upstream from the city during heavy rains.
 At least 2,209 people died as a result of the flood and subsequent fire that raged through the debris.
 Another major flood occurred in 1936.
-Despite a pledge by President Franklin Delano Roosevelt to make the city flood free, and subsequent work to do so, another major flood occurred in 1977.
+Despite a pledge by President Franklin Delano Roosevelt to make the city flood free, and despite subsequent work to do so, another major flood occurred in 1977.

-Before becoming an independent town, Windber, Pennsylvania was considered a part of the city.
+Before becoming an independent town, Windber, Pennsylvania, was considered a part of the city.

 The city is home to five national historic districts: the Downtown Johnstown Historic District, Cambria City Historic District, Minersville Historic District, Moxham Historic District, and Old Conemaugh Borough Historic District.
 Individual listings on the National Register of Historic Places are the Grand Army of the Republic Hall, Cambria Iron Company, Cambria Public Library Building, Bridge in Johnstown City, Nathan's Department Store, and Johnstown Inclined Railway.

-18th century

-A settlement was established here in 1791 by Joseph Jahns, in whose honor it was named, and the place was soon laid out as a town.